moxuse/Kusabi/README.md

 Kusabi's editor window will launch.

 ## Execute Code

 Upper half of the window is editor view.
-Write code and execute whole lines by `Ctrl + R` key.
+Write code and execute whole lines by `Ctrl + E` key.

 ```
 add $ torus {}
 ```

 ## Test Environment